fusioncharts/dev_centre_docs/fusiontime/integrations/your-first-chart-using-angular-in-fusiontime.md

 $ npm install fusioncharts --save
 ```

-That completes the installation of FusionTime and the `angular-fusioncharts` component.
+That completes the installation of **FusionTime** and the `angular-fusioncharts` component.

 ## Create your First Chart

-Let's create a time-series chart using `angular-fusioncharts` directive showing 'Daily sales of a grocery store'.
+Let's create a time-series chart using `angular-fusioncharts` directive showing **Daily sales of a grocery store**.

 The chart is shown below:

 {% embed_ftChart integrations-angular %}

-The data for the above chart is too big to be displayed here.
+The [data](https://raw.githubusercontent.com/fusioncharts/dev_centre_docs/master/assets/datasources/fusiontime/integrations-angular/data.json) for the above chart is too big to be displayed here.
 The table below shows the sample data of the above chart:

 | Time      | Sales |
 | --------- | ----- |